-This chapter explores ways for improving public sector efficiency in Latvia.
+1. This working paper explores avenues for improving public sector efficiency in Latvia.
 Efficiency is broadly defined.
 There is a budgetary dimension, determined by the rules, planning processes and institutional framework necessary to achieve long-run growth and budget sustainability.
 The second element relates to output efficiency, which depends on the effectiveness of spending and programmes and taxation in achieving welfare (growth and distributional) objectives.
 The third element is cost efficiency, which relates to the management and organisation of expenditure programmes and tax systems, the latter including policies to combat the hidden economy.
 The budgetary framework conditions for long-run growth and fiscal sustainability are discussed in section I. Section II looks at the structure and administration of the tax system, in terms of the potential to reduce the inefficiencies caused by the tax composition and the need to improve tax collection processes.
 Section III discusses issues of institutional co-ordination, programme management and administration.

-The main findings of the chapter are:
+2. The main findings of the working paper are: